One of the best Sea Run Brown Trout rivers in Iceland

-Primetime for the Sea-Run Brown Trout is in April and May when they are making there way down river towards the ocean for feeding, and then again Mid August-October when they run upriver from the ocean in preparation for the fall spawning season.
+Primetime for the Sea-Run Brown Trout is in April and May when they are making their way down river towards the ocean for feeding, and then again Mid August-October when they run upriver from the ocean in preparation for the fall spawning season.

 Typical tackle is single-handed rods in the #6-8 range and sinking lines and sink tip can be very useful, smaller double-handed or switch rods can also be used.
 Most fish are caught on traditional Sea-Run Brown Trout streamers like Black Ghost, Nobblers, Dýrbítur, etc. Nymphs can also be effective in certain situations.
-Double handed/Spey rods can also be used.
+Double-handed/Spey rods can also be used.

-It is a self-catering lodge overlooking the river and consists of two cabins connected by a large veranda, two twin/double rooms in each cabin.
+Is a self-catering lodge overlooking the river and consists of two cabins connected by a large veranda, two twin/double rooms in each cabin.
 Fully equipped kitchen, Gas BBQ, shed for wader storage

-Is a full-service guesthouse located a few minutes from the river for those that prefer fully catered accommodations
+Is a full-service guesthouse located a few minutes from the river for those that prefer fully catered accommodations.

 Streamers or Nymphs